MJacred/godot-insight/03_godot_4/breaking_changes.md

 # What is Godot 4.0?

-Much cose was rewritten in 4.0, not just rendering:
+Much code was rewritten in 4.0, not just rendering:
 - Core Engine (including porting to C++17)
 - Physics
   - GodotPhysics, which experienced a revival, will be replaced with [Jolt](https://github.com/godot-jolt/godot-jolt).